zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Alright so now you have a working chrome extension, except it is always on… And maybe at a certain point you’d rather have Shia Lebeouf yell at you than read a pearl of CS52 wisdom.
 On to making the on off button.

-# On and Off Button
+# On and Off Button :mobile_phone_off:
 In order for a chrome extension to access browser events, like clicks, the extension needs another file, a background file that listens for events and responds to them.
 Since our on-off button will need to respond to clicks, we need to use a background file, as well as some in browser storage to pass the on-off state to the content script.

 ## Background File
 The background file listens for browser events and acts on them.
 It can send information to other files via messages or set browser storage.
-In our case it just listens for user clicks on the extension’s button in the toolbar (top right of your browser).
+In our case, it just listens for user clicks on the extension’s button in the toolbar (top right of your browser).

-### Manifest Setup
+### Manifest Setup :boom:
 Add the background script to ```manifest.json```
 ```json
    "background": {